 Is it Gluten Free?
-A Basic Diet Guide for Celiacs and Others Who Have to Avoid Gluten
+A Basic Diet Guide for People with Celiac, Gluten Sensitivity and Others Who Have to Avoid Gluten

 Getting the basic gluten-free diet right is easy when you know the ground rules.
 Follow the guidelines below and you will be on your way to a happy, healthy gluten-free life.